k2view-academy/K2View-Academy/articles/38_bi_integration/01_Installation.md

   - PostgreSQL is required for UAT / Production environments, but it is preferable to use PostgreSQL for Dev and QA as well.
   - Default SQLite DB can be used for demo purposes.
 SQLite DB does not require an explicite installation as it comes as part of the Exago installation.
-- Due to performance considerations, it is recommended to install the PostgreSQL on a different host than Exago.
+- Due to performance considerations, it is recommended to install the PostgreSQL on a different from BI server host.

 ### Configuration